Kushalkr/Python_for_Earth_and_Atmospheric_Sciences/README.md

 the fields of Earth and Atmospheric sciences.
 The overview is mainly aimed at people in the Earth and Atmospheric Sciences community but it is fairly generalized.
 The basics can be a great resource for beginners to programming and members of other communities as well.

+This material is aimed towards beginning programmers and can serve as a very good resource for intermediate or advanced programmers as well.

 The list of topics I will be touching up on are as follows:

 * Introduction to Python